toolcool-org/toolcool-file-uploader/README.md

 - image preview plugin
 - customizable layout and css
 - typescript based
-- file (and image) client side validations: allowed extension validation, file mime-type validations, file size validation, image width / height validation
+- file (and image) client side validations: allowed extension validation,  mime-type validations, file size validation, image width / height validation
 - supports multiple uploaders per page
 - customizable HTML layout
 - can be used with any CSS framework or without it